ralismark/ralismark.github.io/_posts/2021-05-10-ownership.md

 Now, we guarantee that nothing else can refer to `*val`, and so we must be the one responsible for freeing it once `val` stops existing.
 In a sense, the variable `val` has exclusive ownership of (and responsibility for) the allocated memory.

-Even with such strong restriction, we can still do complex data structures...kinda:
+Even with such strong restriction, we can still do complex data structures ... kinda:

 ```c
 {